Explore BC with your EV

 Williams Lake

 Whether you’re interested in Secwepemc (shi-HUEP-muh-k) First Nations history at Xatśūll Heritage Village, mountain biking, golfing, cowboy culture, craft beer, or wildlife-viewing; Williams Lake has something for everyone.
 Spend the morning mountain biking at Westsyde Ridge, Desous Mountain or Fox Mountain.
 Swing by the B.C.
 Cowboy Hall of Fame to brush up on your western history and then visit Scout Island Nature Sanctuary for your dose of flora, fauna and local wildlife.
 After a busy day of activities, make sure to reserve enough energy to visit the local Tourism Discovery Centre.
 Built from sensitively harvested trees that were damaged by the western red cedar beetle and thought to be around 745 years old, this incredible log structure cannot be missed.
-If you’re planning on heading west on Highway 20 into the Chilcotin, make sure to use Williams Lake chargers before continuing to road trip with your electric car.
+If you’re planning on heading west on Highway 20 into the Chilcotin, check your range before you leave Williams Lake as the next set of chargers are in Hanceville – approximately 97km (60mi) to the west.

-Recharge at: Super 8 by Wyndham Williams Lake (J-1772 Plug), Williams Lake City Hall (CCS/SAE & CHAdeMO Plugs) and TRU Williams Lake Campus (J-1772 Plugs)
+Recharge at: Super 8 by Wyndham Williams Lake (J-1772 Plug), Williams Lake City Hall (50 kW fast charging; CCS/SAE & CHAdeMO Plugs), Prosperity Ridge Shopping Centre (8 Tesla uperchargers & 1 50 kW fast charging station; CCS/SAE & CHAdeMO Plugs1) and TRU Williams Lake Campus (J-1772 Plugs).
+On the Run (coming soon; 150 kW fast-charging; CCS/SAE & CHAdeMO Plugs)

 Williams Lake | Jonny Bierman